Content starts here

 Voting in person before Election Day

-If you’d rather not use a mail ballot, you can vote early in person at any voter service and polling center in your county starting Monday, June 17 for the primary.
-Contact your county clerk and recorder’s office for more information.
+If you’d rather not use a mail ballot, you can vote early in person at any voter service and polling center in your county from Monday, Oct.
+21, through Tuesday, Nov.
+5. Hours vary by location.
+Contact your county clerk and recorder’s office or visit GoVoteColorado.gov for more information.

 Voting at the polls on Election Day

 Polls are open from 7 a.m. to 7 p.m.
 Information about polling locations will be available at GoVoteColorado.gov.
-Check with your county clerk and recorder’s office to confirm voting hours.
-If you were in line before the polls closed, you’ll still be allowed to vote.
+If you are in line by 7 p.m., you’ll be allowed to vote.

 Voter ID requirements

-If you vote in person, you must provide an acceptable form of identification, such as a valid Colorado driver's license, military ID card or current utility bill.
-And if you’re voting by mail for the first time, you may be required to include a photocopy of your identification.
+To vote in person, you must provide an acceptable form of identification, such as a valid Colorado driver's license, a military ID or a current utility bill.
+If you’re voting by mail for the first time, you may be required to include a copy of your identification.

-Colorado considers state-approved digital IDs an acceptable form of identification.
+Colorado considers state-approved digital IDs, such as an electronic version of your driver’s license, as an acceptable form of identification.
 Find a full list of acceptable IDs on the secretary of state’s website.

 Voting with a disability